KelsyT/KelsyT.github.io/Why don't more people use voice recordings on Substack.md

 Kelsy

+So, pros and cons:

+Pros:

+- Brings in an audience who may never be able to read your work

+- Adds the warmth and expression of your voice to your words

+Cons:

+- Time-consuming

+- Costs of equipment

+- Lacks SEO indexing?

 The reason I care about this brings me back to how little I'm able to read what you have to say most of the time I'm going to be on my phone.
 Once I get home, I don't want to be on any social media.
 Granted, that could change if my job was different.
 I am currently writing this at home, but that's _writing, not reading._ If I'm at home and I'm reading, I'm more likely to read a paper book you've published, or much more likely, one of the thousands of other books on my list.